-Nominations for consideration by the Hall of Fame Committee are solicited from the general public.
-Nominees are reviewed, and the Committee selects those who best meet or exceed the criteria of the
+Nominations for consideration by the Hall of Fame Committee are solicited from the public.
+Nominees are reviewed, and the committee selects those who best meet or exceed the criteria of the Hall of Fame.

-Individuals selected are inducted into the Sports Hall of Fame during the fall of each year.
-Each is presented with a Hall of Fame trophy and their name is inscribed on a plaque in the first-floor gallery at the Westchester County Center in White Plains.
+Individuals selected are inducted into the Sports Hall of Fame every autumn.
+Each is presented with a Hall of Fame trophy and his or her name is inscribed on a plaque in the first-floor gallery at the Westchester County Center in White Plains.

-A wealth of outstanding people in Westchester are eligible for the Sports Hall of Fame.
-If you know someone you feel is qualified, please complete the on-line application now.
+Many of outstanding people in Westchester are eligible for the Sports Hall of Fame.
+If you know someone you believe is deserving of Sports Hall of Fame recognition, complete our online application now.

 Congratulations to our 2018 inductees!